-The City’s graffiti program is administered by the Facilities Division, which handles removal, and the Police Department’s Intelligence Unit, which tracks the locations and messages to monitor for possible gang activity and to create various types of reports.
-The goal is to have HATE graffiti removed within 24 hours or less of its reporting, and GANG graffiti eliminated within three working days.
-Although police patrols of the City’s Neighborhood Based Service Delivery (NBSD) Program are constantly on the lookout for and reporting graffiti sightings, the Facilities Division relies on the eyes of the public to help them eliminate graffiti.
+The City’s graffiti program is administered by the Facilities Division, which coordinates the removal or coverage of graffiti and shares information with the Des Moines Police Department which tracks the locations and messages to monitor for possible gang activity.
+Although police patrols and other neighborhood organizations report graffiti sightings, the Facilities Division relies on the eyes of the public to help eliminate graffiti.

 Anyone can report graffiti.
 Reports of graffiti can be made by email, calling the Facilities Division at 515-248-6331, or using the mobile app, mydsmmobile (available for Apple and Android phones).
 When reporting graffiti there are requirements for information needed to make the removal process easier and quicker.
 An exact street address, cross street, and/or landmark are required.
 A Liability Release signed by and returned by private property owners is a requirement prior to removal.
 If reporting graffiti on private property that is not yours, please understand this will be a necessary part of the process.
 A photo is extremely helpful when submitting graffiti information.
 Photos aid in the removal process in both time, resources and expense.